MYM Closes Alumina Drawdown | 08.06.19 | finanzen.at

 Each unit consists of one common share and one transferable common share purchase warrant.
 Each warrant entitles the holder to purchase one common share at a price of $0.413 for a period of three years from the issue date.
 The warrants are subject to an acceleration provision that allows the Company to give notice of an earlier expiry date if the Company's share price on the Canadian Securities Exchange (or such other stock exchange the Company may be trading on) is equal or greater than $.825 for a period of 10 consecutive trading days.
 The securities will be subject to a four month and one day hold period under securities laws.

-The Company intends to use the proceeds from the private placement for working capital purposes.
+The Company intends to use the proceeds from the private placement tor working capital purposes.

 About MYM Nutraceuticals Inc.